aramayocri/aramayocri/README.md

 # Hello!
 I'm Cristian
 <p align="center"><img src="code-python.png" alt="portada"></p>

-Professional software engineer for more than twenty years.
+Professional with more than 15 years of experience in the technology industry.

 ## Find me on the Web